yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 If more than one kind of JWT can be issued by the same issuer, the validation rules for those JWTs MUST be written such that they are mutually exclusive, rejecting JWTs of the wrong kind.
-To prevent substitution of JWTs from one context into another, a number of strategies may be employed:
+To prevent substitution of JWTs from one context into another, application developers may employ a number of strategies:

 * Use explicit typing for different kinds of JWTs.
 Then the distinct "typ" values can be used to differentiate between the different kinds of JWTs.